 Nothing makes you feel part of a place more than having a day routine of your own and if the course you are taking is specific about your location, then you know the cultural experience is guaranteed: slow travel at its very best!

 Personally, there are 4 kinds of courses I usually look for, when travelling: Cooking classes, language classes, photography classes and yoga lessons.

 I started compiling this last year, when I decided to be a tourist in my own wonderful Italy and so I selected courses that are delivered through English or, in the case of language courses, are designed for foreigners.

-Activity holidays in Italy: courses
+Activity holidays in Italy: course and workshops

 Preparing a meal together brings this connection to the next level and give you a skill that keeps giving: you can even impress your friends back home with what you learn – that is surely worth your cooking sweat!